 The penultimate Padres position player pitching was The Bachelor, Sean Burroughs.
 The former little league ace got the call for the eighth inning of a game on the moon, down 17-1 to the Rockies.
 He allowed two singles and a three run shot to notorious plate-misser Matt Holliday to bring it to the final score of 20-1 before getting out of the inning.

 The most recent time, the one I imagine most people remember, was June 7, 2009.
 In the only non-blowout of the bunch, infielder Josh Wilson was brought in to pitch the bottom of the eighteenth inning of a 6-6 tie against Arizona.
 The tenth pitcher used by Bud Black, Wilson gave up four hits in the process of getting three outs, including a three-run homer to Mark Reynolds to bring it to the final score of 9-6.
 Oddly, Wilson pitched less than four weeks earlier as a member of the Diamondbacks before being picked up on waivers by San Diego.

-I thought there would have been more but nine times over 44 seasons isn't that low of a total, all things considered.
+I thought there would have been more but ten times over 44 seasons isn't that low of a total, all things considered.
 A lot of factors go into play; including having the right player to put out there, a manager willing to do so, and a game out of hand enough to necessitate it.
-Once every five years or so on average makes it rare enough to be exciting but common enough that every fan is apt to see it at least once.
+Once every four or so years or so on average makes it rare enough to be exciting but common enough that every fan is apt to see it at least once.
 Fingers crossed, maybe we'll see Chris Denorfia trying to work the corners this year.